WASdev/sample.osgi.httpservice/README.md

 Introduction
 This sample project combines the Equinox httpServic with OSGi Applications on the WebSphere Liberty profile.

-The first version of the project comprises a simple OSGi Application that registers a Servlet with the httpService.
-The httpService itself is provided by a user feature.
+The project comprises a user feature and two OSGi applications.
+The user feature provides the HttpService.
+Of the two OSGi Applications, one registers itself with the HttpService; the other is detected and registered by the user feature.

 Installation
 This section covers: